tagomoris/LFA/README.md

 * configure functions with those environment variables
 * configure resource-function relations (just like AWS API Gateway)

 Functions on LFA will be loaded in (semi-)isolated module spaces.
 Functions will not effect to other functions (at least, unintentionally).
+See "Limitations" section below about the function isolation.

 ### Features not supported yet